Dylan-Kerler/bookings-dapp/README.md

 docker-compose up
 ```

-This will take about 60 seconds to start up.
+This will take about 5 minutes to install and 60 seconds to start up (lots of dependencies for blockchain projects...).

 Website is served at: http://localhost:3000 (make sure to follow "Step 2" before testing this out)